Template and InstanceType Management

 Cleanup

-To save resources for the next lab, stop the VMs that you created in this module.
+To save resources for the next lab, please stop any VMs that you created in this module.

 -